erleben/OpenTissue/documentation/code_standards.md

 ## Definitions by OpenTissue Board

-Here we explain a few words that keeps poping up, and how we define them:
+Here we explain a few words that keeps popping up, and how we define them:

-* <b>Code Standard :</b> Naming conventions, formating, documentation.
+* <b>Code Standard :</b> Naming conventions, formatting, documentation.
 * <b>Compliance Test :</b> Compliance testing tries to determine if the code adheres to the coding standards of the software project.
 * <b>Generic Code :</b> In a sense: "Once written never re-written".
 However this is a limited view.
 By generic code we also imply a certain level of type invariance, convenience and high user ability of the code.
 The code should therefore be easy to alter, change and modify without having to make changes to actual source.